Siddharth2308/portfolio/index.md

 {: .highlight }
 > Currently I work in ***Embedded Real Time Systems Lab at IIT Bombay***.
 I am also associated with ***Vigyan Ashram*** and have worked on several projects with them.
 At the ERTS Lab I am involed in the E-Yantra Project, Agriculture IOT and Robotics Research.
 I have listed few of my projects below.
 Please vist the ***[Projects](docs/Projects.html)*** section to get better idea about my work.

+{: .note }
+> I am also the Theme Developer / Mentor in the [e-Yantra Robotics Competition](https://portal.e-yantra.org/themeIntro) for the theme of Logistic coBot.
+This theme focuses on training students about industrial robotics using remote lab setup and Robot Operating System (ROS2).

 |Sponsor / Affiliation | Project Name |
 |:------:|:-------------------------:|
 | inMachines | Optimizing grbl-HAL for high speed laser engraving using teensy 4.1 |